The Roundup: Punishment: Release

 The film launched its pre-sales in May 2023 at Cannes Film Market held in conjunction with the 2023 Cannes Film Festival.
 It was sold to United States, Europe and Asia.

 The film was accepted to the 74th Berlin International Film Festival, where it had its world premiere on February 23, 2024.

 The film was pre-sold in 164 countries globally.
 It will be released in May 2024 in Australia, New Zealand, Taiwan, Mongolia, Hong Kong, Singapore, Malaysia, Brunei, North America, the United Kingdom, Cambodia, and Thailand.

 After its world premiere, it was released theatrically in South Korea on April 24, 2024, in IMAX and 4DX formats.

 The film was screened in 'Midnight Screenings' at the 58th Karlovy Vary International Film Festival on June 28, 2024.

 The film was showcased in 'Prime Picks' at the 23rd New York Asian Film Festival on July 27, 2024.

 The film screened at the 28th Fantasia International Film Festival on July 31, 2024.

 Soundtrack

 All Composition and Arrangement by Yoon Il-sang and lyrics by Lee Seung-ho.

+There are 30 tracks in the album: